amd/aocl-compression/README.md

 AOCL_EXCLUDE_ZLIB                   |  Exclude ZLIB compression method from the library build (Disabled by default) AOCL_EXCLUDE_ZSTD                   |  Exclude ZSTD compression method from the library build (Disabled by default) AOCL_XZ_UTILS_LZMA_API_EXPERIMENTAL |  Build with xz utils lzma APIs.
 Experimental feature with limited API support (Disabled by default)
-AOCL_ENABLE_THREADS                 |  Enable multi-threaded compression and decompression using SMP based openMP threads (Disabled by default)
+AOCL_ENABLE_THREADS                 |  Enable multi-threaded compression and decompression using SMP based threads (Disabled by default)
+AOCL_THREADING_BACKEND              |  Threading backend to use when AOCL_ENABLE_THREADS is enabled: OPENMP or TBB (OPENMP by default)
 TEST_COVERAGE_THIRD_PARTY           |  Enable third party test bench based CTest suite (Disabled by default) NATIVE_ENABLE_THREADS               |  Enable native multi-threaded compression for supported methods (Disabled by default) AOCL_TEST_FUZZER                    |  Enable fuzz test along with GTest.
 Only supported on Linux with the Clang compiler (Disabled by default)